ietf-wg-cellar/matroska-specification/codec_specs.md

 Block type name: Dolby Vision enhancement-layer AVC configuration

-Description: the `BlockAddIDExtraData` data is interpreted as the Dolby Vision enhancement-layer AVC configuration box as described in [@!DolbyVisionWithinIso.2020-02].
+Description: the `BlockAddIDExtraData` data is interpreted as the Dolby Vision enhancement-layer AVC configuration box as described in [@!DolbyVisionWithinIso].
 This extension MUST NOT be used if `Codec ID` is not `V_MPEG4/ISO/AVC`.

 ### dvcC